Volumes and distributions for random unimodular complex and quaternion lattices: Lattice reduction in

 which after multiplication by $\xi$ evaluates to the first case in \eqref{51d}.
 For $1/2<\xi<1/\sqrt{2}$, and restricting $\theta$ to the range $0<\theta<\pi/4$, the inequality \eqref{51c} is valid for $\arccos(1/2\xi)<\theta<\pi/4$, and this implies the second case in \eqref{51d}. \end{proof}

 In \cite[Remark 4.5]{Fo16} it was noted that the PDF for the length of the shortest lattice vector in the real case, which for $0 < s < 1$ was found to equal $6 s/ \pi$, is consistent with a corollary of Siegel's mean value theorem \cite{Si45} requiring that the expected number of vectors in a disk of radius $R$ be equal to the area of the disk.
-Siegel's mean value theorem in \cite{Si45} applies to the case of real lattices, but the more general statement of the mean value theorem by Weil \cite{We46} removes this requirement, and in particular allows the case of a complex lattice to be considered.
+Siegel's mean value theorem in \cite{Si45} applies to the case of real lattices, but the more general statement of the mean value theorem by Weil \cite{We46} (for a clear statement of the latter, see \cite[Th.~3]{Mo96}) removes this requirement, and in particular allows the case of a complex lattice to be considered.

 The corollary of the mean value theorem of interest is the requirement that the expected number of vectors in the punctured complex disk of radius $R$, $\Omega(R)$, be equal to the volume of the disk.
 The latter, corresponding to the set $|w|^2 + |z|^2 < R^2$, $w,z, \in \mathbb C$ is equal to the volume of a ball of radius $R$ in $\mathbb R^4$, which has value ${\pi^2 \over 2} R^4$, so as a consequence of the mean value theorem we must have

 On the other hand, in light of Propositions \ref{prop12} and \ref{prop13} together, for $R<1$ the punctured complex disk of radius $R$ will only contain certain Gaussian integer multiplies of the shortest lattice vector $\bm{\alpha}$: $m \bm{\alpha}$, $m \in \mathbb Z[i]$ with $|m| \, || \bm{\alpha} || < R$, ($m \ne 0$).
 Define $|| \bm{\alpha} || / R = s$, and define $N_{\mathbb Z[i]}(p)$ to be the number of Gaussian integers with {\it square} norm less than or equal to $p$.
-Use of (\ref{27.1}) for $t < 1$ shows that for $R<1$
+Use of (\ref{4.4}) for $t < 1$ shows that for $R<1$

 where $M_{\mathbb Z[i]}(p) := N_{\mathbb Z[i]}(p) - N_{\mathbb Z[i]}(p-1)$ specifies the number of Gaussian integers with square norm equal to $p$.
 In the notation (\ref{CO}) we have

 which substituted in (\ref{100}) reclaims (\ref{OR}).